Sintra-Portugal.com

 The narrow battlements and steps to the watch towers of the Castelo dos Mouros

-The Quinta da Regaleira is conveniently located within walking distance of Sintra's historic centre along a flat route, making it easily accessible by foot.
-For most visitors, there is no need to take a taxi/Uber/Bolt or ride the 435 bus service (which heads to Palácio de Monserrate).
+The Quinta da Regaleira is conveniently located within walking distance of Sintra's historic centre.
+The route is relatively flat, making it accessible by foot, and most visitors will not need a Uber or the 435 bus service.

 Poço Iniciático